pythonlover02/volt-gui/README.md

   - Choose /proc/sys/kernel/nmi_watchdog value
   - Choose /proc/sys/vm/laptop_mode value

-- Launch Options: add custom Launch Options to the `volt` that will be passed to the program executed, ej:
+- Launch Options: add custom Launch Options to the `volt` that will be passed to the program executed, example:
   ```
   gamemoderun PROTON_USE_WINED3D=1
   ```